-During the year, following the implementation of IFRS 17, insurance DAC is no longer reflected only investment DAC.
-There were no changes made to the valuation basis or estimation processes for both IFRS and Solvency II purposes.
+During the year, there were no changes made to the valuation basis or estimation processes for both IFRS and Solvency II purposes.

 D.1.02 Intangible assets

 The acquired value of in-force is stated at amortised cost.
 This represents an estimate of fair value on initial recognition, which is subsequently amortised over its estimated economic life.
 AVIF assets are presented net of impairment losses, which are recognised when a trigger event has been identified.